aaltogamers/AG_web/src/content/events/ag-easter-tft-tournament.md

   🎉 Hey there, TFT fans! 🎉

-  Aalto Gamers is thrilled to present our upcoming Teamfight Tactics tournament held online on Aalto Gamers Discord server on Saturday, April 1st 🎮
+  Aalto Gamers is thrilled to present our upcoming Teamfight Tactics tournament 🎮

   (And no, this isn’t an April Fool's joke - we promise 😉)